treelinemike/learning-demos/README.md

 # learning-demos
 Machine learning demos

+Download LATEST Anaconda installer for windows (will say Python 3.7): https://www.anaconda.com/products/individual#windows Install Anaconda
+Launch Anaconda prompt from windows start menu
+> conda install tensorflow
+> pip install --update tensorflow      <-- This will update tensorflow to v2.2.0 or greater
+> conda install pydot

+That may fail due to permissions.
+Not sure why.
+Maybe we need to do this in a new environment rather than base?
+If it fails we can proceed by launching Anaconda power shell prompt by right clicking and running as administrator
+> conda update -n base -c defaults conda

+UGH!
+Try again, but do this in a new envronment, not the base environment...

-To get up an running "quickly":
+----------  ALL OF THIS IF USING OLD KERAS WHICH DIDN'T RUN WITH PYTHON 3.7 To get up an running "quickly":
 Remove existing versions of Python (for good measure, may not be necessary) Download LATEST Anaconda installer for windows (will say Python 3.7): https://www.anaconda.com/products/individual#windows